braxtone/soundsecurity/README.md

 # soundsecurity.io
-The code behind Osman and my shiny new security podcast website.
-This site is created via Jekyll and lives at http://soundsecurity.io
+The code behind Osman and Braxton's Information Security podcast website.
+The site is:

+* Created via Jekyll
+* Hosted on S3
+* Protected & cached by Cloudflare

-To subscribe to the podcast, check out http://feeds.feedburner.com/SoundSecurityPodcast
+To subscribe to the podcast, check out: https://soundsecurity.io/subscribe